Azure/azureml-assets/training/vision/components/README.md

 Using built-in components, you can train a computer vision model without writing any code.
 All that's required to train a model is labeled input data.

-Components also expose knobs to tune their behavior.
+Components expose knobs to tune their behavior.
 If desired, you can specify which model a component trains (like YOLOv5, Faster R-CNN with a ResNet-50-FPN backbone, etc.), model hyperparameters (like learning rate and batch size), and other settings.

 ## Available Components